uprial/customcreatures/releases/NOTES-0.19.0.md

 * Fixed golden zombie limits that allowed them to take over all zombies for good players
 # Balance
 * Disabled Evokers, Illusioners and Ravagers regeneration based on the feedback from a server with 14 active players
+* Reduced the probability of vexes spawning illusioners
 # Improvements
 * Added hint that mobs with good armor without thorns are even tougher
 * Added hint that drop-chance=0 doesn't prevent drop due to looting bonus